Wilbertz/Collaboration-and-Competition/Report.md

 ## Design and Implementation

-The solution uses the MADDPG algorithm, using separate actors and critics.
+The solution uses the [MADDPG](https://arxiv.org/pdf/1706.02275.pdf) algorithm, using separate actors and critics.
 A shared memory buffer is used.

+A lot of code from my previous exercise [Continuous Control](http://github.com/wilbertz/Continuous-Control) was reused.
 The agents solved the task after 890 episodes.

 An Ornstein-Uhlenbeck process (Uhlenbeck & Ornstein, 1930) with &mu; = 0.15 and &theta; = 0.2 was used in order to add noise.